 What exactly is a BC3 file?

-It is the standard format for exchanging construction estimates in Spain.
-It lets you move estimates, measurements and progress billing between different industry programs without entering data manually.
-It is also called FIEBDC or FIEBDC-3.
+It's the standard format for exchanging construction budgets in Spain.
+It lets you move budgets, quantity take-offs and progress certificates between different programs in the sector without entering data manually.
+It's also called FIEBDC or FIEBDC-3.

 Which programs use the BC3 file in Spain?

 TrowelApp, Presto, CYPE/Arquímedes and most price databases (ITeC, CYPE, BDC IVE).
-It is the most widely used standard in the sector in Spain.
+It's the most widely used standard in the sector in Spain.

-Can a BC3 file be opened in Excel?
+Can you open a BC3 file in Excel?

 Not directly.
-BC3 is a construction-specific format that cannot be opened or edited usefully with Excel.
-To work with its data you have to import it into a BC3-compatible program, such as TrowelApp.
+The BC3 is a construction-specific format that can't be usefully opened or edited with Excel.
+To work with its data you have to import it into a program compatible with BC3, such as TrowelApp.

 Are BC3 and FIEBDC the same?

 Yes.
 BC3 and FIEBDC are two names for the same format.
-The official technical name is FIEBDC (Standard File for the Interchange of Construction Databases).
+The official technical name is FIEBDC (Standard Exchange File for Construction Databases).
 BC3 refers to the third version of the format, which is the most widely used.

 Is it mandatory to use BC3 in public tenders in Spain?

 In most public works tenders in Spain, the administration delivers the project in BC3 format and expects offers to be prepared on that same basis.
-In practice, it is the essential standard to compete effectively in public works.
+In practice, it's the essential standard for competing effectively in public works.

-How do I export an estimate from Presto to BC3?
+How do I export a budget from Presto to BC3?

-From Presto: File → Export → FIEBDC.
-You can choose the format version and which data to include (cost breakdowns, measurements, notes).
-See the step-by-step guide: How to convert a Presto file to BC3: step-by-step guide →
+From Presto: File → Export → FIEBDC, choosing the format version and which data to include (cost breakdowns, measurements, notes).
+You can see the full step-by-step guide in How to convert a Presto file to BC3.

 Can TrowelApp import any BC3 file?